Tyrrrz/Cogwheel/Readme.md

 **Download and install:**

-This library is distributed as a [nuget package](https://www.nuget.org/packages/Tyrrrz.Settings)
+This library is distributed as a [nuget package](https://www.nuget.org/packages/Tyrrrz.Settings): `Install-Package Tyrrrz.Settings`

 **Dependencies:**